ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 **Style**

-- [ ]  Focus on the advantages for the user instead of explaining technical details about the system.
+- [ ]  Focus on the advantages for the user instead of explaining technical details about the system
-- [ ]  Use active voice and clear, concise sentences that are easy to follow.
+- [ ]  Use active voice and clear, concise sentences that are easy to follow
-- [ ]  Break up longer chunks of text into smaller sections or paragraphs.
+- [ ]  Break up longer chunks of text into smaller sections or paragraphs
 - [ ]  Consider using tables, bullet points or numbered lists instead of paragraphs
-- [ ]  Highlight (bold) key phrases to support scanning and skimming through the article.
+- [ ]  Highlight (bold) key phrases to support scanning and skimming through the article

 **Content ideas:**